 If you’re one of our solar sales partners, it’s always useful to be informed about any current government credits that exist for solar energy.

 As solar installers ourselves, there’s no myth we’re more tired of hearing than this one.
 There is a common concern that the weight of solar systems will cause roof damage, even to the extent of causing leaks.
 The bottom line is that this simply isn’t true.
-If anything, your roof is better off with solar panels, as they will take the brunt of climate-related damage, such as rain and hail.
+If anything, your roof is better off with solar panels, as they will take the brunt of climate-related damage, such as harsh sunlight, rain, and hail.

 The only thing that solar panels will require of your roof are some holes to affix the racking.
 These holes are unobtrusive and are extensively sealed to prevent leaks.
-Furthermore, we offer a 25 year warranty at Energy Service Partners.
+Furthermore, we offer a Roof Penetration warranty at Energy Service Partners.
 If there are any homeowners who are unsatisfied with their installation, we’ll fix the problem right away — we are steadfastly committed to upholding our standard of quality workmanship.

 This is a silly myth that’s solely propagated by people who have an irrational aversion to the look of solar panels.
 The benefits of solar power can’t be denied — despite a hefty upfront cost, they consistently save homeowners money and reduce carbon emissions.
 But to some people, these benefits aren’t worth it because they think solar panels are ugly.

 The reality is that solar systems have been repeatedly proven to increase home value, not lower it.
 Statistically, solar power raises a home’s value by about 3.7% — that can amount to roughly $17,000 for the average California home!
 People love the prospect of moving into a home that is pre-equipped with solar; they get to reap all the benefits without having to get it installed themselves.
 To most buyers, that’s worth paying a premium for.
+Luckily for anyone purchasing a system from ESP in the coming years, we include Pearl Certification – a comprehensive set of documents you can provide to your realtor or appraiser to help capture maximum value from your investment.

 Are you looking to implement solar energy into your California home?
-Are you a solar sales company who’s looking for a quality partner to handle solar installations?
+Are you a solar sales company looking for a quality partner to handle solar installations?
 Energy Service Partners has you covered.
 We’re California’s premier solar installation company, famous for our industry-leading cycle times and quality workmanship that’s backed by 25+ years of experience.
 There are many myths in this list, but that’s not one of them.
 Contact us today to get started!